FreeRADIUS/wiki.freeradius.org/version4/upgrade/proxy.md

 ## Changes in version 4

-Version 4 is completely different in practice, though the concept and operation is the same.
-The Proxy-to-Realm attribute has gone, as there is no longer any special hook in the server core to intercept the request before authentication and proxy instead.
-Therefore the proxy.conf file has also gone - proxy servers are now defined simply as instances of the `rlm_radius` module.
+Version 4 is completely different in practice, though the concept is the same.
+The `Proxy-to-Realm` attribute has gone, as there is no longer any special hook in the server core to intercept the request before authentication and proxy instead.
+Therefore the `proxy.conf` file has also gone - proxy servers are now defined simply as instances of the `rlm_radius` module.
 All hidden complexity of proxy pools, load-balancing or failover are now in the open in unlang.
-Proxying is simply an alternative form of authentication - remote, rather than on the local server.
+Proxying is simply an alternative form of authentication - it just happens to be remote, rather than on the local server.

 Therefore, rather than defining home servers in `proxy.conf`, home servers are created by new instances of `rlm_radius`.
 This may for